User Guide

 -

-Nest Tag: Select a high level tag to create a child tag for.
+Nest Tag: Select a high-level (parent) tag to nest this new tag under as a child tag.

 -